 The comedian and actor has spoken publicly about his use of psilocybin saying that mushrooms have helped him to overcome anxiety and address fears around parenting.
 “Fatherhood made me have to figure myself out because I didn’t want my kids to go through some of the stuff I went through [as a child],” he told former late-night host Conan O’Brien.
 Burr detailed his psychedelic journeys in his recent Red Rocks, Colo., Netflix special, sharing that he faced a lot of demons during the experience.

-The musician and activist has spoken publicly about using ayahuasca.
+The musician and activist has spoken publicly about using ayahuasca as part of his spiritual journey.
 The Police frontman described his experience with ayahuasca as “one of the most powerful things I’ve ever done.”

 6. Chelsea Handler